moorepants/eng122/content/pages/syllabus.rst

 Textbook
 ========

+In the past, I have used the following book as the official and required
+textbook:

    *Engineering Vibration*, Daniel J. Inman, 4th Edition, Pearson Education.
    ISBN 978-0-13-287169-3 [`Book Information`_]

-Most homework problems will come from the book.
+This year, the textbook is optional and will only be a reference.
+We will not be following it in any way.
+We will provide you with free online resources and other materials for reading.
+Note that many students have found the above book in paperback for ~$25 via non-standard channels.

 .. _Book Information: https://www.pearsonhighered.com/program/Inman-Engineering-Vibration-4th-Edition/PGM198634.html